dxps/rust_servers_services_apps/ezytutors_v2/tutor-web-app-ssr/readme.md

   - Run it and access http://localhost:8080/tutors

 - iter 4
-  - It shows how to fetch the tutors from an external source<br>
-    and then render the dynamic list in the page.
+  - It shows how to fetch the tutors from an external source and then render the dynamic list in the page.
   - First, go to `tutor-web-service` and run `./run_iter5.sh`
   - Next, in this `tutor-web-app-ssr` project, run `./run_iter4.sh`
   - Go to http://localhost:8080/tutors to see the result.